Topical or Oral Finasteride: Which One is Right For You?

 The objective of Oral Finasteride is to stop your body from producing DHT, a hormone that we naturally produce.
 DHT helps form male characteristics during adolescence, but in adulthood, it can lead to hair loss when it’s created by testosterone.
 Therefore, halting the production of this hormone is vital to stopping hair loss from continuing.

 Most take Finasteride as a licensed oral tablet because of its effectiveness and how well it pairs with topical Minoxidil, another prescription medication for hair loss.
 Your odds of seeing positive results are improved when taking these hair loss treatments simultaneously.
-Also, taking the correct dosage with an oral tablet is easier than it is topically.
+Also, some find taking the correct dosage with an oral tablet is easier than it is topically.

 How Does Topical Finasteride Work?